timmyomahony/django-pagedown/README.md

     admin.site.register(FooModel, FooModelAdmin)

+**Outside the Django Admin:**

-Be aware that if you are using the widget outside of the django admin, you need to add the css and js files associated with the widget.
-If you have an url/view like so:
+To use the widget outside of the django admin, first create a form similar to the above but using the basic `PagedownWidget`:

+    from pagedown.widgets import PagedownWidget
+    from django import forms
+    from models import FooModel

+    class FooModelForm(forms.ModelForm):
+        a_text_field = forms.CharField(widget=PagedownWidget())
+        another_text_field = forms.CharField(widget=PagedownWidget())

+        class Meta:
+	    model = FooModel

+Then define your urls/views:

+    from forms import FooModelForm
+    from django.views.generic import FormView
+    from django.conf.urls import patterns, url

     urlpatterns = patterns('',
         url(r'^$', FormView.as_view(
-            template_name="foo/bar.html",
+            template_name="baz.html",
             form_class=FooModelForm)),
     )

-you can do this in your template very easily using `{{ form.media }}`:
+then create the template and load the javascipt and css required to create the editor:

     <html>
         <head>